yr5913/spring-beans/README.md

 18. Multiple beans, using @Autowired annotation on constructor where the parameter name doesn't match with any of the multiple beans -Error UnsatisfiedDependencyException
 19. Correct the above by defining on of the beans as primary
+20. Usage of @Qualifier -- Also we can ge the custom bean we require from the multiple beans available by using Qualifier to mention the bean we need.